 Trump treats himself after first 2024 rally speech in Waco – with McDonald’s

-Donald Trump, after his rally for his 2024 presidential campaign in Waco, Texas, treated himself to perhaps his favourite food: McDonald's.
+Donald Trump, at the end of a long rally to kick-off his 2024 presidential campaign, treated himself to perhaps his favourite food - McDonald's.

-The former president's adviser Jason Miller shared pictures of boxes of food from the fast-food chain on Mr Trump's Force One.
+Boxes of food from the fast-food chain were seen being carried on to Mr Trump’s private plane after the event in Waco, Texas, in pictures shared by the former president's adviser Jason Miller.

-The picture featured a box of 20 chicken McNuggets and a quarter pounder with cheese.
+The image showed a box of 20 Chicken McNuggets and a Quarter-Pounder with cheese.
 "Tasty treats," Mr Miller wrote.

-Mr Trump's staff was also photographed loading multiple big batches of McDonald's order onto the plane.
+Mr Trump's staff was also photographed carring McDonald's bags onto the plane.

-Last month, the 45th president bragged about his knowledge of a McDonald’s menu at one of the fast food chain’s outlets in East Palestine, Ohio.
+The 45th president bragged about his knowledge of the menu at a McDonald’s outlet during a visit last month to a community impacted by a toxic train derailment in East Palestine, Ohio.

-Mr Trump walked into a McDonald’s outlet with a group of camerapersons, reporters and aides to order a “nice array” of food for himself.
+Accompanied by the press, Mr Trump walked into the McDonald’s to order a “nice array” of food for himself.

 “Hello, everybody.
-What’s your speciality today?” he asked after approaching an employee running the register, and went on to compliment the employees.
-“Hello everybody, that’s a nice, beautiful looking group of people,” he said to those present.
+What’s your speciality today?” he asked an employee, and went on to compliment the staff.
+“Hello everybody, that’s a nice, beautiful looking group of people,” he said.

 “Knock it out fast for us... we’ll be eating it on the plane back.”

-According to son-in-law Jared Kushner, Mr Trump’s favourite items from the chain are a “Big Mac, Filet-o-Fish, fries and a vanilla shake".

-When serving as president, Mr Trump was famously photographed with a lavish spread of fast food from the joint for the Clemson Tigers football team during a government shutdown in 2019.

-Meanwhile, on Saturday, Mr Trump opened his rally by playing a song, Justice For All, that features a choir of men imprisoned for their role in the 6 January insurrection at the US Capitol singing the national anthem and a recording of the former president reciting the Pledge of Allegiance.
+At Saturday’s rally, Mr Trump opened with the song, Justice For All, sung by a choir of men imprisoned for their role in the January 6th insurrection at the US Capitol.
+Footage of the insurrection was also shown on large screens.

-"You will be vindicated and proud and the thugs and criminals who are corrupting our justice system will be defeated, discredited and totally disgraced," he said.
+"You will be vindicated and proud and the thugs and criminals who are corrupting our justice system will be defeated, discredited and totally disgraced," Mr Trump told the crowd.
 "That's what's happening."

 He added: “But they failed.
 They’ve only made us stronger.
 And 2024 is the final battle, it’s going to be the big one.